 In the penultimate step, you can automatically apply labels to columns in your database.
 This option requires some prior setup and is in preview, so I’ll pretend it’s not here.

 The last step is about revising the configuration.
-Revise your settings, click Create label and then Done.
+Revise your settings and click Create label.

 Users won’t be able to use the label just yet, you’ll need to publish it first.